WVam/toolscript-docs/FinishMoodMatrix.md

 Ends a Mood Matrix sequence manually.

 ### Parameters
-This instruction has no parameters.
+This Instruction has no parameters.

 ### Examples:
 #### Example #1: Ending the current Mood Matrix sequence.